jwkidd3/k8s/Advanced Kubernetes/kubeadm/README.md

 Launch two instances in the subnet.
 Choose a t3.medium for the master and a t3.small for the worker.
 I'm going to use Ubuntu.

-> *NOTE*: To save some typing, you can install the software and then create an AMI to launch the rest of the nodes.
-I'll point out where to do this below.

 ### Step 2: Install the software on the instances
 SSH into the master node